-5.3.
-Description of tests
+- 5.3.
+Description of tests - 5.3.1.

-- 5.3.1.
 Type I test (Simulating the average exhaust emissions after a cold start). - 5.3.1.1.
 Figure 1 illustrates the routes for Type I test.
-This test shall be carried out on all vehicles referred to in paragraph 1. and its sub-paragraphs. - 5.3.1.2.
-The vehicle is placed on a chassis dynamometer equipped with a means of load and inertia simulation.
+This test shall be carried out on all vehicles referred to in paragraph 1. - 5.3.1.2.
+The vehicle is placed on a chassis dynamometer equipped with a means of load and inertia simulation. - 5.3.1.2.1.

-- 5.3.1.2.1.
 A test lasting a total of 19 minutes and 40 seconds, made up of two parts, One and Two, is performed without interruption.
 An unsampled period of not more than 20 seconds may, with the agreement of the manufacturer, be introduced between the end of Part One and the beginning of Part Two in order to facilitate adjustment of the test equipment. - 5.3.1.2.1.1.
 Vehicles that are fuelled with LPG or NG/biomethane shall be tested in the Type I test for variation in the composition of LPG or NG/biomethane, as set out in Annex 12.
 Vehicles that can be fuelled either with petrol or LPG or NG/biomethane shall be tested on both the fuels, tests on LPG or NG/biomethane being performed for variation in the composition of LPG or NG/biomethane, as set out in Annex 12. - 5.3.1.2.1.2.
-Notwithstanding the requirement of paragraph 5.3.1.2.1.1., vehicles that can be fuelled with either petrol or a gaseous fuel, but where the petrol system is fitted for emergency purposes or starting only and which the petrol tank cannot contain more than 15 litres of petrol will be regarded for the test Type I as vehicles that can only run on a gaseous fuel. - 5.3.1.2.2.
+Notwithstanding the requirement of paragraph 5.3.1.2.1.1., vehicles that can be fuelled with either petrol or a gaseous fuel, but where the petrol system is fitted for emergency purposes or starting only and which the petrol tank cannot contain more than 15 litres of petrol will be regarded for the Type I test as vehicles that can only run on a gaseous fuel. - 5.3.1.2.2.
 Part One of the test is made up of four elementary urban cycles.
 Each elementary urban cycle comprises fifteen phases (idling, acceleration, steady speed, deceleration, etc.). - 5.3.1.2.3.
 Part Two of the test is made up of one extra-urban cycle.
 The extra-urban cycle comprises 13 phases (idling, acceleration, steady speed, deceleration, etc.). - 5.3.1.2.4.
-During the test, the exhaust gases are diluted and a proportional sample collected in one or more bags.
+During the test the exhaust gases are diluted and a proportional sample collected in one or more bags.
 The exhaust gases of the vehicle tested are diluted, sampled and analysed, following the procedure described below, and the total volume of the diluted exhaust is measured.
-Not only the carbon monoxide, hydrocarbon and nitrogen oxide emissions but also the particulate pollutant emissions from vehicles equipped with compression-ignition engines are recorded. - 5.3.1.3.
-The test is carried out using Type I test as described in Annex 4a.
-The method used to collect and analyse the gases is prescribed in Appendix 2 and 3 of Annex 4a, and the method to sample and analyse the particulates shall be as prescribed in Appendix 4 and 5 of Annex 4a. - 5.3.1.4.
+Not only are the carbon monoxide, hydrocarbon and nitrogen oxide emissions recorded, but also the particulate pollutant emissions from vehicles equipped with compressionignition engines. - 5.3.1.3.
+The test is carried out using the procedure of Type I test as described in Annex 4a.
+The method used to collect and analyse the gases is prescribed in Appendix 2 and Appendix 3 to Annex 4a, and the method to sample and analyse the particulates shall be as prescribed in Appendix 4 and Appendix 5 to Annex 4a. - 5.3.1.4.
 Subject to the requirements of paragraph 5.3.1.5. the test shall be repeated three times.
-The results are multiplied by the appropriate deterioration factors obtained from paragraph 5.3.6. and, in the case of periodically regenerating systems as defined in paragraph 2.20., also shall be multiplied by the factors K_i obtained from Annex 13.
-The resulting masses of gaseous emissions and, in the case of vehicles equipped with compression-ignition engines, the particulates obtained in each test shall be less than the limits shown in the Table 1. below:
+The results are multiplied by the appropriate deterioration factors obtained from Table 3 in paragraph 5.3.6. and, in the case of periodically regenerating systems as defined in paragraph 2.20., also must be multiplied by the factors K_i obtained from Annex 13.
+The resulting masses of gaseous emissions and the mass of and number of particulates obtained shall be less than the limits shown in Table 1: